zhongw2/GeneTEFlow/README.md

 \
 ***2. Can I run GeneTEFlow pipeline in a step-by-step mode and how?***

-Yes, the pipeline could be run in a step-by-step mode.
+Yes, the pipeline could be run flexibly in a step-by-step mode.

 For example, if you may already have bam files, you could perform the analysis for the quantification of gene expression with RSEM directly, and skip the alignment step with STAR.
 &nbsp;